oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-all-restcalls-and-queries/use-redaction-anonymize-all-restcalls-and-queries.md

-# Use Redaction to Anonymize All REST calls
+# Use Redaction to Anonymize All REST calls and Queries

 ## Introduction